Air Canada Interview Questions

 • If possible, state how your related work experience can benefit you as a flight attendant.

-• Let the interviewer know If you are passionate about travel
+• Let the interviewer know if you are passionate about travel

 Do you mind working irregular hours and on holidays?